SalahIj/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2.Task2: Write a function that returns the length of a string.
 3.Task3: Write a function that prints a string, followed by a new line, to stdout.
 4.Task4: Write a function that prints a string, in reverse, followed by a new line.
+5.Task5: Write a function that reverses a string.